andremiller/andremiller-net/src/pages/content/arduino-usb-infrared-remote-receiver-for-kodi.md

 # Run mode

-After you made a note of all your hexcodes comment out the test mode
+After you made a note of all your hex codes comment out the test mode
 define:

 ``` c++